bbc/morty-docs/default-md-files/morty-docs.md

 - `critical` - an alarm that 247/Ops should act on indicating direct audience impact.
 Ops will consult your product runbook and perform the required escalation actions listed there.

+## Blockquote 1
+> Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+>
+    - list item 1
+    - list item 2
+    - list item 3
+    - list item 4
+>
+> Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+>
+> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

+## Blockquote 2
+>
+> Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+>
+> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

+## Blockquote 3
+> Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+> It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.

 ## ⚠️ Github Alerts

 > [!NOTE]